-Tooth decay can be the cause of many problems with ones health.
-Studies have been done that show links between people not looking after their teeth or their dental health and acquiring catastrophic, prolonged diseases1.
+Tooth decay can be the cause of many problems with one’s health.
+Studies have shown there are links between people not looking after their teeth or their dental health and acquiring catastrophic, prolonged diseases1.

 What happened to me……

-I would like to tell you about some of the problems I have, following the decay and fillings needed to get in my teeth.
+I would like to tell you about some problems I have, following the decay and fillings needed to get in my teeth.
 I am not sure if you have read my ‘about me’ page as to why I needed fillings but basically, I used to believe everything I was told and I read that fluoride was bad for you.
-I just swallowed it and stopped all fluoride in my diet, such as toothpastes etc, without actually replacing it with something else to stop decay.
+All fluoride in my diet was stopped following reading this, such as toothpastes etc, without actually replacing it with something else to stop decay.

-I ended up getting some decay as I had nothing to stop the it and needed to get some fillings.
+I eventually got some decay in my teeth as I had nothing to stop it.
+This forced me to get some fillings.
 I did a lot of research and really didn’t want to get amalgam fillings, due to the slow, gradual mercury leak from them.
 Just think about that, when they get put in your teeth, the dentist has to put on a heap of protective gear, and you are actually putting that filling in your mouth.
-No thankyou!!
+No, thank you!!
 I chose to go with composite resin fillings instead.

 Further problems with composite resin fillings